 Advanced Technology for Early Detection

 If a suspicious lesion is found on your low dose CT exam, your physician may schedule additional exams and a lung biopsy to help make an accurate diagnosis.
-Central Florida Regional Hospital lung specialists use Veran SPiN Thoracic Navigation System and Endobronchial Ultrasound (EBUS) to accurately access small lung lesions.
+Central Florida Regional Hospital lung specialists use thoracic navigation and endobronchial ultrasound technology to accurately access small lung lesions.
 This technology assists in detecting lung cancer earlier and without multiple hospital visits for diagnostic procedures.
 If cancer is present, your physician will design a treatment plan specific to you.